Affordable Online Colleges In West Virginia

 State Authorizations for Online Learning

 Colleges and universities in West Virginia that participate in the ACM hold accreditation through the Higher Education Policy Commission.
 Reciprocity agreements within the ACM fall under the regulations by the National Council for State Authorization Reciprocity Agreements (NC-SARA).
-According to NC-SARA, participating institutions must hold accreditation through an agency recognized by the U.S. Department of Education.
+According to NC-SARA, participating institutions must be accredited by an agency recognized by the U.S. Department of Education.
 States and individual institutions choose to join NC-SARA, and participating schools do not have to accept transfer credits from other participating institutions.

-Check with an admissions or financial officer: Tuition rates are ultimately program and institution based.
-Ask someone from a prospective program about what rates would apply to you, specifically.
+Check with an admissions or financial officer.
+Tuition rates are ultimately program and institution-based.
+Ask someone from a prospective program about the rates that would apply to you specifically.

 Frequently Asked Questions About West Virginia’s Online Schools